gsoules/MkDocs/digital-archive/docs/plugins/avantsearch/avantsearch.md

 Follow these steps to change your search_texts table from MyISAM to InnoDB:

-* In phpAdmin, click on your database to see its tables
+-   In phpAdmin, click on your database to see its tables
-* Click on the search_texts table (probably called omeka_search_texts or something similar)
+-   Click on the search_texts table (probably called omeka_search_texts or something similar)
-* Click on the Operations tab
+-   Click on the Operations tab
-* In the Table options section, change Storage Engine from MyISAM to InnoDB
+-   In the Table options section, change Storage Engine from MyISAM to InnoDB
-* Click Go
+-   Click Go

+## Dependencies
+The AvantSearch plugin requires that the [AvantCommon] plugin be installed and activated.

+## Installation

+To install the AvantSearch plugin, follow these steps:

+1. First install and activate the [AvantCommon] plugin.
+1. Download the latest release from <https://github.com/gsoules/AvantSearch>
+1. Unzip `AvantSearch-master.zip` into your Omeka `plugins` folder
+1. Rename the folder to `AvantSearch`
+1. Activate the plugin from the Omeka `Plugins` page

 ## Warning